-4VAC50-50-80.
+9VAC25-850-80.
 Application.

-- A. Any person seeking certification by a combination of experience and examination or by the combination of completion of the training program and examination shall submit a completed application with the appropriate fee(s) attached.
-The application shall contain the following: - 1.
-The applicant's name, address, daytime phone number, and name and address of business as well as the date the application was filled out. - 2.
-The classification of certification applying for as set forth in 4VAC50-50-40 of this chapter, and if applying for initial certification or recertification. - 3.
+A. Any person seeking certification or recertification by a combination of experience and examination or by the combination of completion of the training program and examination shall submit a completed application in a manner prescribed by the department with the appropriate fee(s).
+The application shall contain the following:

+- 1. The applicant's name, address, daytime phone number, email address, and name and address of business or organization as well as the date the application was filled out. - 2.
+The classification of certification the applicant is applying for as set forth in 9VAC25-850-40, and designation whether the applicant is applying for initial certification or recertification. - 3.
 If any special arrangements must be provided for because of a handicap. - 4.
-A verification of all work experience signed and dated by applicant's supervisor. - 5.
-A signed and notarized affidavit confirming that all statements in the application are believed to be true.
+A verification of all work experience signed and dated by applicant's supervisor, if required. - 5.
+A signed statement that the information provided in the application is true and accurate.

 Incomplete applications will be returned to the applicant.
-All applications must be received in the appropriate department office or by mail post marked at least 60 days prior to the scheduled examination date in order to be able to sit for the examination.
+All applications must be received by the department at least 60 days prior to the scheduled examination date, unless a later date is established by the department, in order to be able to sit for the examination.